João Pereira (footballer, born 1984): Trabzonspor

 In December 2016, Pereira was coveted by Trabzonspor, who were told to pay at least €1.5 million for his signature.
 Early in the new year, he cancelled his contract that was due to expire in the summer and joined the Süper Lig club.

 Pereira played four matches in the 2019–20 Turkish Cup, including the entire 2–0 final win over Alanyaspor.
 On 25 January 2021, he left the Şenol Güneş Stadium as a free agent.

 Third Sporting stint

-On 1 February 2021, shortly before his 37th birthday, Pereira returned to Sporting on a short-term deal; it was agreed that at its conclusion he would remain at the club as a coach.
+On 1 February 2021, shortly before his 37th birthday, Pereira returned to Sporting on a short-term deal.
+It was agreed that at its conclusion he would remain at the club as a coach.

 International career

 Pereira was first called to the Portugal senior team in October 2010, following the appointment of new coach Paulo Bento.
 He made his debut in a UEFA Euro 2012 qualifier against Denmark, and also started in the following match – in the same competition – in Iceland, with the national side winning both games 3–1.

 On 19 May 2014, Pereira was named in the final 23-man squad for the 2014 FIFA World Cup.
-In the first game, against Germany, he committed a penalty on Mario Götze that resulted in the first goal scored by Thomas Müller, in an eventual 0–4 loss.
+In the first game, against Germany, he committed a penalty on Mario Götze that resulted in the first goal scored by Thomas Müller, in an eventual 4–0 loss.

+Coaching career

+Pereira started working as a manager on 8 July 2022, being appointed at Sporting's under-23 side.
+Two years later, he switched to the senior reserve team in Liga 3.

+On 11 November 2024, Pereira was officially presented as head coach of the main squad on a contract until June 2027, following Ruben Amorim's departure for Manchester United.
+In his first match in charge on 22 November, he led them to a 6–0 home win over Amarante in the fourth round of the Taça de Portugal; this was followed, however, by four consecutive losses, to Arsenal (5–1) and Club Brugge (2–1) in the league phase of the UEFA Champions League and Santa Clara (1–0) and Moreirense (2–1) in the main domestic tournament, becoming the first Sporting manager to lose four of the first five games.

+Pereira was dismissed on 25 December 2024.
+Two weeks later, he was readmitted at Sporting B.

+On 22 March 2025, Pereira returned to Turkey and its top division by signing a deal with Alanyaspor until June 2026.

+Personal life

+In June 2018, Pereira married fashion entrepreneur Natacha Esmail.
+One of the two wedding ceremonies was held according to Hindu tradition, due to the bride's origins.